timbainbridge/PASOM/README.md

 To run a set of simulations, first run `0_fixed.R` to create input files or create alternative versions via some other method.
 Then either open and run the desired script from the `run_sims` folder, or create a new file to run an alternative set of simulations with alternative parameter values or inputs.

+Note that the code may not work in a Windows environment due to the use of `mclapply()`.
+This function parallellises the process of running multiple simulations and works 'out of the box' on Linux and Mac but may require setting up to work on Windows.
+Alternatively, the code can be changed to `lapply()` but this will make running the code take substantially longer as simulations will run consecutively.

 If running alternative sets of simulations from those included, the file should include:
 - Parameter values (or load them from `default_params.R` in `scripts` and then optionally change selected ones)
-- A network (labelled, `graph_input`)
+- A network (labelled, `g0`, optionally loaded from `default_objects.R`)
-- A data.frame used to set priors in the model function (labelled, `pers_input`)
+- A data.frame used to set priors in the model function (labelled, `pers0`, also optionally loaded from `default_objects.R`)
-- A simulation set name (labelled, `model_name`).
+- A simulation name (labelled, `model`).

-These are used in the downstream script, `modelsetup_np.R`, so must be set.
+These are used in the downstream script, `modelsetup.R`, so must be set.

 To run the simulations, the `igraph`, `fastmatch`, and `openssl` packages are required.
-To produce figures and other results from the simulation outputs, the `ggplot2`, `ggnewscale`, `ggpubr`, `igraph`, `paletteer`, and `reshape` packages are required.
-The `usethis` and `gitcreds` packages were used to set up this GitHub repository from RStudio Server.
+To produce figures and other results from the simulation outputs, the `ggplot2`, `ggnewscale`, `cowplot`, `igraph`, `paletteer`, and `reshape` packages are required.
+The `usethis` and `gitcreds` packages were used to set up the GitHub repository from RStudio Server.

 ## Model Outputs

-Running models will create the `output` folder and will populate the folder with a file containing each of the simulation outputs and a file of the parameter values used for each of the simulations.
-A hash of the functions used will also be created, which is used to check that the functions have not changed between runs.
+Running models will create the `output` folder and and a folder for the simulation (named as the string assigned to `model`).
+The code will populate the folder with files for each of the simulation outputs.
+A file of the parameter values used for each of the simulations will be placed in the `output` folder.
+The text of functions used will also be created, which is used to check that the functions have not changed between runs.
 All files are saved with the `.rds` file type.
 The files can be opened in any program that can interpret R objects, such as R or RStudio.

-The main simulation output files (indicated by the simulation name followed by `_np`) are structured identically with the following structure.
+% The main simulation output files (indicated by the simulation name followed by `_np`) are structured identically with the following structure.
 In all cases, matrices are arranged with agents separated by rows (i.e., agent 1 is row 1) and rounds separated by columns (i.e., column 1 is round 1).
 In the below schematic, `model_output` is the model output file and `iteration_number` is the number of the simulation for the model (from 1 to 200 in the default case).

 File structure:
 ```